niallmactaggart94/dazn-assessment/backend/README.md

     - Uses fs to create a read stream for the client to consume the video
     - Stores user sessions in app memory
 - **Testing:**
-    - Unit tests are written in Jest, making use of node-mocks-http to mock the request and response.
+    - Unit tests are written in Jest, making use of node-mocks-http to mock the request and response, providing full coverage.
     - Code styling is checked via eslint

 ## Starting the API